lunedì 26 marzo ore 23:30

 Actors and poets rehearse their mobile soapbox pitches while musicians put the finishing touches to their 'vehicles'.
 Last minute tweakings are made to a contact-mic prepared piano whose improvised dialogue with a saxophone is to be the musical focus of the first stage of the banquet.
 A late suggestion that the troupe sing Cardew's "The Great Learning" is incorporated into the menu.
 Though the first rehearsal is a bit shaky with most people ignoring the instructions to 'sing each line in place' and chasing each other around the room in search of their next note, the experience binds us into a cacophonically harmonious groupmind.
 In the kitchen we take turns chopping and peeling huge mounds of vegetables.

 Finally le banquet des politiques exquises is ready to begin.
 A video projector beams images of flowers and wide-eyed infants onto the surrounding buildings as the first guests arrive, assailed by on-the-fly political manifestos culled from magazine articles and ads.
 Ca interesse quelqu'un? - resounds the ritornello.
-Inside, meanwhile, the circus's legendary muqueuse images rolls into action, a jumble of jerrybuilt hi-lo-tech know-how and can-do that slings a dizzying pornocopia of
+Inside, meanwhile, the circus's legendary muqueuse images rolls into action, a jumble of jerrybuilt hi-lo-tech know-how and can-do that slings a dizzying pornocopia of sampled, layered and manipulated TV and satellite images across any surface that moves which for the moment includes the banquet tables themselves, asymmetrical cardboard structures that two dancers manipulate, first as a carapace borne on their backs then as habitat for their writhing primordial bodies to explore.

-the sax's asthmatic single note stabs and wheezing multiphonics.
+The croutes remain mutely stacked against the walls as a hocketing exchange takes place between amplified pedal creaks, hammer squeaks and low-end speaker crackle from the piano and the sax's asthmatic single note stabs and wheezing multiphonics.
 After a truly magical and bewildering opening half-hour, the guests take their places at the banquet tables and the croutes rush in to enfold them in a sonic barrage of political bile and guile that is leavened for a while by the extended tones and occasionally delightful harmonic juxtapositions of the Great Learning.
 Taking up our positions in the fasting artist's dark cave of our installation we turn up the sound and begin feeding the document shredder, distributing the results of its labours across the floor.

 But not everything goes according to plan.
 The overfed machine quickly jams and refuses to eat any more and no amount of poking about in its teeth with a knife will make it start again.
 Despite their apparent mobility, some of the croutes still have to be plugged into the arborescent labyrinth of wires and junction boxes overhead before their walls can be made to speak.
 At a certain point during the first course the tarantella trio let loose and their festive sound, one of whose effects is to completely dissolve the already tattered remains of our responsibility to the event, dominates for much of the evening.
 A delicate avian chorus of electro acoustic blurts and bloops, the result of heavily filtering and processing sounds picked up from outside the building, gets lost in a drunken slosh and swirl of old partisan songs.